by Lesley Scott

 So I finally got up enough nerve to pick up the reins, but barely making contact with her mouth.
 I have good hands when it comes to riding and training horses.
 I squeezed my legs lightly and Gert walked out of the paddock.
 I used my right rein by pulling it out gently and the left one, I laid across her neck, down low.
 This is called “indirect reining,” and I had good luck with it so far.
 I use indirect reining to start a horse on riding English; I don’t fit in a western saddle.

 We repeated this first lesson until I could see she was growing bored.
 It was time for the next lesson.
 Damn!
-I wished I had a saddle!
+I wished I had a saddle that would fit.
 “Well, here goes,” I told myself as I was sitting on her with the reins in my hands.
 She was calm as I squeezed my legs.
 When we were in the big pasture, a fall would be better cushioned; I squeezed a little harder and made kissing noises.
 I said “trot” at the same time.

 There was no reason for me to worry.
 Gertrude went right into a trot as natural as if she’d done it all of her life.
 She even remembered her indirect reining and we trotted around a few times before I said, “Walk,” I sat back, and pushed my hands forward (another cue to learn) and she slowed down to a nice, peaceful walk.
 We repeated this lesson several times a week during a three week period.
-She did great!
-I was so pleased.
+She did a great job and I was so pleased.

 We hadn’t lived in Whitakers, NC for a year yet.
 We were excited because it was snowing now and had been snowing that night.
 I wore my high topped rubber English riding boots.
-I noticed I had shin splints from walking through 15 inches of snow!
+I noticed later I had shin splints from walking through 15 inches of snow!
 I even fell in a frozen ditch and slipped every time I tried to get out.
 I finally crawled to the end of the ditch and pulled myself up with the drainpipe.

 The animals were still in the barn and wanted to go outside to see all of the excitement.
 We had three horses, two mules, and three donkeys.
 They ran and bucked, snorted, chased each other and had a blast.
-But when they decided to graze, and put down their heads, they looked so puzzled!
+But when they decided to graze, and put down their heads, they looked so puzzled.
 Karl and I laughed and laughed.
 That was nearly 20 years ago, and I still laugh about those silly animals.

 The snow stuck around for a while and disappeared slowly.
-But finally, it was springtime and the fescue was growing fast, even with the animals’ constant grazing.
+Soon it was springtime and the fescue was growing fast, even with the animals’ constant grazing.
 I called a neighbor who baled hay and stuck a deal for him to cut and bale most of my pasture and I could put the animals in the other pasture.
 Plus I wanted 300 bales of hay in my loft.

-After the phone call, I happened to glance out of our sliding glass door,I couldn’t believe what was going on with Gertrude!
+After the phone call, I happened to glance out of our sliding glass door,I couldn’t believe what was going on with Gertrude.
 She was running from the fence to the catfish pond, leaping into the cold water and wallowing around like a hog!
 Being alone, I didn’t have anyone to see the spectical.
 I counted on her doing it again.
 Indeed, she made it an unbreakable habit.
 Everyone had a chance to see her wallow in the water.

 Both Karl and I worked at Consolidated Diesel Company, building diesel Engines for Cummins.
 Karl worked in repairs, and I stayed on the line, putting the pistons into the cylinders and torquing the piston rod caps.
 It was very strenuous work and sometimes we worked until two in the morning on second shift and from six a.m. until three or four in the afternoon.